vdelachaux/4DPop-QuickOpen/Documentation/Methods/quickOpenPushAction.md

 ### • <a name="formula">formula</a>
 The formula to be executed.

-> 📌 If the formula calls one of your methods, there is no need to share this method since the formula is called in the context where it was created.
+> 📌 If the formula calls one of your methods, there is no need to declare them as "shared by components and host database" since when called, the formula object is evaluated within the context of the database or component that created it.
+See [Formula documentation](https://developer.4d.com/docs/en/API/FunctionClass.html#formula)

 ### • <a name="form">form</a>
 The name of a folder containing the form definition to be displayed.
 This folder must be in a folder named `quickAction` located in the `Resources` folder of the database.